Abseiling Sea Snail

 You can imagine how excited I was to chance upon 5 highly diverse marine mollusc species in one small area.

-Details about the species in the photo:
+Details about the species in the above photo:

 – To the left of the Wrinkled Amphissa is a Keyhole Limpet who makes its own hat-like shell and grazes on rocks (preferred diet is bryozoans).
 Limpet species need to suction down hard on a flat surface because they do not have a shell to cover its underside.
 The individual here is in a risky position as a predator could easily flip and consume limpet.
 Too cool not to share with you is that engineers have found that the “teeth” of limpets (the radula) are made of the strongest biological material ever tested (and the teeth are less than a millimetre long)!
 Note that marine snails like the Wrinkled Amphissa are protected not only by a shell, but they have an operculum which serves like a door to close the entrance to the shell when the snails withdrawn into its shell.